WCByrne/CBToolkit/README.md

 To handle selections, do the same things you would wiht your UIButton.
 It's just a subclass!

-* Bouncy: Enable bouncy animation when the button is touched.
+* `bouncy`: Enable bouncy animation when the button is touched.
-* Pop When Selected: If true, the popAnimation will run automatically when selected is set to true.
+* `popWhenSelected`: If true, the popAnimation will run automatically when selected is set to true.
-* Damping: The spring damping to apply the bounce animation
+* `damping`: The spring damping to apply the bounce animation
-* Shrink Scale: The percentage to scale down towhen selected from the initial value (0-1)
+* `shrinkScale`: The percentage to scale down towhen selected from the initial value (0-1)
-* Pop Scale: The percentage to scale up to when the popAnimation is run (1+)
+* `popScale`: The percentage to scale up to when the popAnimation is run (1+)

-* cornerRadius : Round the corners of the view to whatever radius you wish
+* `cornerRadius` : Round the corners of the view to whatever radius you wish
-* circleCrop: Let autolayout do the work, CornerRadius will be set to 50% anytime your view changes size
+* `circleCrop`: Let autolayout do the work, CornerRadius will be set to 50% anytime your view changes size
-* borderWidth: Well, set the width of the border
+* `borderWidth`: Well, set the width of the border
-* borderColor: And the color of the border
+* `borderColor`: And the color of the border

 <h2>CBButtonView</h2>